Phone: (202) 296-5505 Email: info@winvale.com

 Pink Team

 A pink team review should be set when the RFP draft is about 60% completed.
-So, this is after the outline is created and your team has met separately on each of their relevant sections.
+This meeting generally happens after the outline is created and your team has met separately on each of their relevant sections.
 This team should focus on the narrative and detail that has been added to the outline and should make sure each section of the proposal is at least roughly addressed.
 This team review should be centered around content and not form, style, or grammar perfection.

 Red Team